BibliothecaDAO/master-scroll/docs/game/relics.md

 ---

 > There are 8000 ancient Relics across the Realmverse and one exists on each Realm.
+You must defend your Realm or your Relic will be stolen.

 ---